 Recreational marijuana is expected to be even more expensive than medical marijuana.
 One of the often stated goals of legalization was to get the mob and other undesirables out of the marijuana business, but thanks to greedhead politicians, we now have the worst of both worlds - an overpriced, politically corrupt legal industry while the old, criminal underground market continues to thrive.

 When I was a kid toking my first tokes with my delinquent buddies, we all assumed it was a certainty that when we got older and our generation was in charge of things, that we would absolutely legalize marijuana.
-I guess most members of the government these days are within ten years or so of my age, so I guess my generation actually has taken over.
-Frankly, I sorta hoped that the sight might be more impressive.
+I guess most members of the government these days are within ten years or so of my age, so I suppose my generation actually has taken over.
+Frankly, I sorta hoped that the sight would be more impressive.

 But aside from that, the legalization of marijuana in Massachusetts has been a huge disappointment.